Academic Freedom Policy

 of merit courses);

-- Possess acceptable diagnostic assessment scores at Wor-Wic; or
+- Possess acceptable placement test scores at Wor-Wic; or

 - Are recommended by the honors program committee.